 It is common to hear adults complaining of back pain, however, this is not always indicative of something serious.
 However, it is rare to hear a child complaining of back pain.
-Such issues in children should never be ignored as it might be due to an underlying disorder.
+Such issues in children should never be ignored as they might be due to an underlying disorder.
 Back pain associated with fever, numbness, trouble walking, and pain during rest is a serious concern.

 Your child may have a dull pain in the back muscles or may have a very sharp stabbing pain which makes it difficult for them to stand straight or bend forward or backward.
-Early identification of the causes and appropriate treatment would prevent complications, and keep your child pain free.
+Early identification of the causes and appropriate treatment would prevent complications, and keep your child pain-free.
 Therefore, it is better to see the doctor if your child complains of back pain.